syncfusion-content/wpf-docs/wpf/SfDiagram/Nodes.md

 Adding Nodes through Stencil

 Drag the desired Symbol from the Stencil to the drawing area and release the pointer.
-The desired node is now added to the diagram.
+The desired node is now added to the Diagram.

 ![](Nodes_images/Nodes_img1.png)
 {:.image }